alexwlchan/alexwlchan.net/src/_drafts/dominant-colours.md

 One reason to use Rust was to get a faster tool -- I run this in a bunch of interactive scripts, and the latency of the Python version is noticeable.
 It felt faster, but I wanted to see if that was actually true.
-I compared the performance of various implementations with five images:
+I compared the performance of various implementations with some images:

 -   A solid green PNG, which I have for easy testing.
     I thought this would be fast because the *k*-means process should converge immediately.
--   PNG screenshots of my screen and a single image
+-   PNG screenshots: one of my screen, one of a single window
 -   A JPEG image showing a computer-generated mind map, with large areas of solid colour
 -   A JPEG photo of two people, with no areas of solid colour
+-   Animated GIFs of various sizes, including the largest one I had saved locally

 I ran these tests on my 2016 MacBook – a five-year old machine that was slow when it was new.